Imagery

 • regions: Region of interest (ROI) blobs, created using Ohman/Ellen methods.
 This folder contains Dir#### folders, matching the raw data.

 • regions-tmser: Region of interest (ROI) blobs, created using an adapted version of Oregon State’s Threshold MSER In Situ Plankton Segmentation.
-Most deployments do not have this output, as this method has not been tuned to ESD imagery.
+Most deployments do not have this output, as this method has not been tuned to work well with ESD shadowgraph imagery.

 • jpgorig-regions: jpg of the original (i.e., raw) image, with ROI boundaries from the Ohman/Ellen segmentation methods outlined in red.